10. The Heart’s Deliverance

 The sister shared this fellowship with me: “We’ve all been deeply corrupted by Satan.
 We’re arrogant, crafty, evil, and vicious.
 These satanic dispositions are deeply entrenched within all of us, and have even become our very natures.
 For this reason, our behavior and attitudes reveal corruption at every pass.
 It used to really irk me: I had some understanding of my corrupt disposition and felt remorse after revealing it, so why would I do it again the next time?
 After reading God’s words, I finally realized that my satanic disposition was really serious, and it dawned on me that a change in disposition isn’t something that happens overnight.
 People can’t just change after gaining a little self-awareness.
 Without the long-term judgment and chastisement of God’s words, without being pruned and dealt with, and without trials and refinement, true change is impossible.
 The purpose of God’s coming to perform judgment and chastisement is to purify and change us.
 He knows how deeply Satan has corrupted us, and He is aware of our stature and the difficulties we encounter with trying to change our dispositions, so He’s forgiving and patient with those who pursue the truth.
 God hopes we have the resolve to pursue the truth, and that we wholeheartedly seek to change our dispositions.
 So, we must treat ourselves correctly.
 We have to eat and drink of God’s words more, accept their judgment and chastisement, forsake the flesh, and put the truth into practice.
 Then one day, our corrupt dispositions are bound to change.”

 The sister’s fellowshiping about God’s words made me realize that my jealousy had arisen from having too strong a desire for name and status, and that my disposition had been too arrogant.
-I had been instilled with the CCP’s education and all kinds of satanic life philosophies and poisons from childhood, such as, “Every man for himself and the devil take the hindmost,” “Man struggles upward, and water flows downward,” and “One should bring honor to his ancestors.”
+I had been instilled with the Chinese Communist Party’s education and all kinds of satanic life philosophies and poisons from childhood, such as, “Every man for himself and the devil take the hindmost,” “Man struggles upwards; water flows downwards,” and “Stand out above the rest, and bring honor to your ancestors.”
 These satanic poisons had been planted deep within my heart, causing me to be arrogant, self-conceited, selfish, and contemptible.
 I had grown especially ambitious and aggressive; no matter what I did, I felt compelled to surpass others.
 I had been that way in society, and I had been that way in the church as well.
 Even while fellowshiping and praying during gatherings, I still just wanted to be better than other people, and the only times I had been happy were when others praised me.
 As soon as someone else proved to be better than I, I couldn’t accept it, and would become jealous.
 Deep down, I would resist and work against that person.
 When I really couldn’t surpass them, I would just dwell within negativity and misunderstanding, unable to treat myself properly.
 I would even misunderstand God, and thought that I couldn’t be a target for God’s salvation.
 I saw that Satan’s corruption had made me arrogant and fragile, selfish and despicable, and my life became unspeakably miserable.
-Later on, I found a path of practice from within God’s words.
-I must learn to let go, to set things aside, and to practice according to God’s words.
-I must learn to forsake my own flesh and suppress my ego and status, and learn more from Sister Wang’s strengths, and compensate for my own weaknesses.
-This was the only way to understand and gain more truths.
+From these words of God, I also found a path of practice: I must learn to let go, to set things aside, and to practice according to God’s words.
+I must learn to forsake my own flesh and put aside my ego and status, and learn more from Sister Wang’s strengths, and compensate for my own weaknesses.
+This is the only way to understand and gain more truths.

 The next church gathering came around very quickly.
 I wanted to open up to my brothers and sisters about how jealous I had been of Sister Wang, and what aspects of my corrupt disposition that I had revealed, but as soon as I thought of it, I became afraid of how they would see me, and what Sister Wang would think of me if she knew how envious I had been of her.
 Deep down, I felt a bit reluctant to face the situation.
 Silently within myself, I prayed to God.
 I said, “Oh God!
 May You give me faith and courage.
 I am willing to put aside my vanity and status, share in fellowship openly with my brothers and sisters, and dissolve the barriers between us.
 May You, God, be my guide.”
 After praying, I felt much more at peace, and so I spoke of what state I had been in and about all I had been going through.
 After hearing me out, not only did my brothers and sisters not look down on me, but they all actually admired my courage at having been able to practice honesty.
 They said that my experience made them realize that only by practicing according to God’s words could they cast off their own satanic corrupt dispositions and gain release and freedom.
 They also said they now knew what to do the next time they encountered such a situation.
 During subsequent gatherings, I discovered many of Sister Wang’s strengths: When eating and drinking of God’s words, she was able to integrate her own state in her fellowshiping.
 Whenever she encountered a problem, she was able to focus on coming before God and seeking His intentions, and on finding a path for practice from within His words.
 Only after seeing these strengths of hers did I understand that she was not my rival, but someone who could help me.
 Only then did I sense, from the bottom of my heart, that the purpose of God’s arrangement for us to work together is for us to learn from each other’s strengths in order to compensate for each other’s weaknesses.
 When I thought of it that way, I felt completely emancipated.
 Now I feel that every gathering is a kind of enjoyment.
 I am no longer influenced by jealousy, but am able to draw on others’ strengths to offset my own weaknesses, live in harmony with them, and feel released in spirit.